carolineeeeeee/DecompoVision/doc/source/envsetup.md

  `cp seg.txt VOCdevkit/VOC2012/ImageSets/Main/seg.txt`

-## Dependencies: detectron2
+4. Install the detectron2 (dependencies)
-[detectron2 by facebookresearch](https://github.com/facebookresearch/detectron2) is imported as a submodule under `checking`.
+[detectron2 by facebook research](https://github.com/facebookresearch/detectron2) is imported as a submodule under `checking`.

 There are some things you need to do before using it.

-1. Since there is no `requirements.txt` for detectron2, we list some dependencies here.
+a.
+Since there is no `requirements.txt` for detectron2, we list some dependencies here.

    ````bash
    pip install -r requirements.txt